Recommendations

 A young woman is heir to vast timber lands which the timber trust seeks to secure.
 She is opposed by a cousin who seeks to prevent her from marrying before she is twenty-one, as under the terms of her father's will he will then inherit the property.
 In her fight against these odds she is assisted by a lumber foreman who falls in love with her.

-The influence of Fred Jackman in The Timber Queen can be felt in the way modern Action films handle stylistic flair.
+The influence of Fred Jackman in The Timber Queen can be felt in the way modern Adventure films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1922 release set a high bar for atmospheric immersion.

 View Details